kazurayam/UsingJsonPathToReadWebServiceResponse/README.md

 ## What is this?

 This is a small [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
-You can download the zip of this project at the [Realeases](https://github.com/kazurayam/UsingJsonPathToReadWebServiceResponse/releases) page.
-You can download it, unzip it, and open it with your Katalon Studio.
+You can download the zip of this project at the [Releases](https://github.com/kazurayam/UsingJsonPathToReadWebServiceResponse/releases) page.

 This project was developed using Katalon Studio version 5.10.1.